core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -23 to -24 ## {#sec-23-24}

-* Added section "Implementation Status", according to 7942.
+* Added section "Implementation Status", according to RFC 7942.

 * Fixed "P-521" (instead of "P-512").